ory/sdk/clients/kratos/dart/doc/V0alpha2Api.md

 var api_instance = new V0alpha2Api();
-var flow = flow_example; // String | The Verification Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/verification?flow=abcde`). var token = token_example; // String | Verification Token  The verification token which completes the verification request.
+var flow = flow_example; // String | The Verification Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/verification?flow=abcde`). var submitSelfServiceVerificationFlowBody = new SubmitSelfServiceVerificationFlowBody(); // SubmitSelfServiceVerificationFlowBody | var token = token_example; // String | Verification Token  The verification token which completes the verification request.
 If the token is invalid (e.g. expired) an error will be shown to the end-user.
-This parameter is usually set in a link and not used by any direct API call. var submitSelfServiceVerificationFlowBody = new SubmitSelfServiceVerificationFlowBody(); // SubmitSelfServiceVerificationFlowBody |
+This parameter is usually set in a link and not used by any direct API call. var cookie = cookie_example; // String | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
+This ensures that CSRF and session cookies are respected.

 try {
-    var result = api_instance.submitSelfServiceVerificationFlow(flow, token, submitSelfServiceVerificationFlowBody);
+    var result = api_instance.submitSelfServiceVerificationFlow(flow, submitSelfServiceVerificationFlowBody, token, cookie);
     print(result);
 } catch (e) {
     print('Exception when calling V0alpha2Api->submitSelfServiceVerificationFlow: $e\n');